Exponential mixing and limit theorems of quasi-periodically forced 2D stochastic Navier-Stokes Equations in the hypoelliptic setting: Settings and main results

-The second result is on the strong law of large numbers (SLLN) and the central limit theorem (CLT) for the solution process.
+The second result is on the quantitative strong law of large numbers (SLLN) and the central limit theorem (CLT) for the time inhomogeneous solution processes.
 The proof will be given in Section \ref{sectionlimittheorem}.
 To state the results, we first define the space of observable functions.
 For $\g\in (0, 1]$, let $C^{\g}_{\eta}(H)$ be the space of Hölder continuous functions with finite norms weighted by the Lyapunov function $e^{\eta\|w\|^2}$,

 where